UWCubeSat/found/README.md

 # Installation

-If you are using Windows, we recommend downloading Windows Subsystem for Linux, and following the instructions for Linux.
+If you are using Windows, you must download Windows Subsystem for Linux, and use a Linux distribution (Ubuntu by default) to run the following code.

 ## Prerequisites
-For Linux Ubuntu/Oracle (uses either `apt-get` or `yum`) obtain the required packages for this software:
+For Linux Ubuntu/Oracle and MacOS (uses either `apt-get`, `yum` or `brew`) obtain the required packages for this software:
 - Copy the install script into your environment: [Link to install script](https://github.com/UWCubeSat/found/blob/main/install.sh)
 - Change permissions for the install script to execute (`sudo chmod +rwx install.sh`)
-- Run the install script in root/sudo as an executable (`sudo ./install.sh`) For macOS, install the following dependencies (I recommend using Homebrew `brew` to install this):
+- Run the install script in root/sudo as an executable (`sudo ./install.sh`) If installation for MacOS does not work, manually install everything using `brew`:
-- Unix-like Dependencies: `git g++ make cmake wget tar python3 python3-pip doxygen graphviz`
+- Unix depencencies: `git gcc make cmake wget gnu-tar python>=3.12 pipx graphviz doxygen==1.9.8`
-- Python Dependencies: `gcovr cpplint`
+- Python Dependencies: `cpplint==2.0.0 gcovr==8.3`

 ## Building FOUND
 - Clone this repository (`git clone https://github.com/UWCubeSat/found.git`)